ABOUT

 Photo by Roberto Falck

-Katherine Eban is an award-winning investigative journalist, best-selling author, Vanity Fair special correspondent and Andrew Carnegie fellow.
-Her articles on pharmaceutical counterfeiting, gun trafficking, coercive interrogations by the CIA and COVID-19’s origins, have won international attention and numerous awards.
+Katherine Eban is an award-winning investigative journalist, Vanity Fair special correspondent, best-selling author and Andrew Carnegie fellow.
+Her articles on topics from pharmaceutical counterfeiting and gun trafficking to COVID-19’s origins, have won international attention and numerous awards.
 Her Vanity Fair article “Rorschach and Awe,” which first identified the architects of the CIA’s torture methods used on 9/11 detainees, inspired the 2019 film “The Report.”
+Her Vanity Fair article on the U.S. bird flu outbreak in dairy cows won the 2024 George Polk award for national reporting.

 Based on a decade of reporting, the book reveals endemic fraud and dire conditions in the overseas manufacturing plants where the majority of our low-cost generic medicine is made.
 Katherine speaks widely about pharmaceutical quality, the impact of globalization, and investigative reporting.